dgageot/dockercon16/README.md

   ```

 As a user, you should see no difference compared to the original application.
+That's the whole point!

 # 3 - Run the application on a shared Swarm

 We're going to the Cloud!
-With this setup, we are going to send all your containers
+We are going to send all your containers to a Swarm
-to a Swarm composed of multiple nodes.
+composed of multiple nodes.
 We have already setup the Swarm for you before the talk.
-You need to point your Docker CLI to the Swarm rather than your local docker daemon.
+You just need to point your Docker CLI to the Swarm rather than to your local
+Docker daemon.
 This is done through environment variables.
-And because out Swarm has TLS enabled,
+And because our Swarm has TLS enabled,
-you need a copy a of our certificats.
+you need a copy a of our certificates.
 We'll pass along a couple of USB keys with
-the certificates on it.
+the certificates on them.
 Then follow the instructions below:

 1. Copy the provided certificates from the USB key.
 (TODO FIX THIS)
 2. Point your docker client to the proper machine using docker-machine
-    `eval $(docker-machine env lab-docker)`
+    `eval $(docker-machine env lab-docker)` (TODO FIX THIS)
+3. Confirm that `docker info` shows multiple nodes.
-3. Configure *Docker Compose* to use the third configuration file:
+4. Configure *Docker Compose* to use the third configuration file:

   ```
-  cd lab-docker
+  mv lab-docker team-XX
   cp docker-compose-v3.yml docker-compose.yml
   ```

+Renaming the folder you are working in is **VERY** important.
+It makes it possible
+to scope the whole project to your team name.

-4. Build and start the application:
+5. Build and start the application:

   ```
   docker-compose up --build -d
   docker-compose logs
   ```

-The same application that ran on you machine now run in the Cloud on a shared Swarm. d.
+The same application that ran on you machine now runs in the Cloud on a shared Swarm.
 Your app runs uses a `private` network only available to your containers.
-Multiple similar applications can coexists because the compose file is scoped to your team name.
+Multiple similar applications can coexists because the compose file is scoped to
+your team based on the name of the folder where you started `docker-compose`.

 ## How is that possible?

-If you look carefully between the [docker-compose-v2.yml](docker-compose-v2.yml) and the [docker-compose-v3.yml](docker-compose-v3.yml)
+If you compare [docker-compose-v2.yml](docker-compose-v2.yml) and [docker-compose-v3.yml](docker-compose-v3.yml)
-you'll see that all the links have been removed and all the services have been getting a `networks` instead.
+you'll see that all the links have been removed and all the services now use a

-## What is the Swarm composed of?

-You can check the Swarm composition by issuing the `docker-machine ls` command.
-You'll see a key-value store node named `kv`, a Swarm master node named `master` and a few Swarm nodes named `node-xx`.
+private network instead.
+This network is created by *Docker Compose*.
+It's name
+is `private`, prefixed by the name of your project (ie your team name).

+This overlay network and its DNS make it possible for the containers to find each
+other by their service names.

 # 4 - Connect to the other nodes

 1. Configure *Docker Compose* to use the fourth configuration file:

   ```
-  cd lab-docker
+  cd team-XX
   cp docker-compose-v4.yml docker-compose.yml
   ```